No Time for Social Media Marketing? 10 Tips for a Quick, Engaging Social Presence

 9. Images, images, images

 Not a designer?
 No problem.
-Lots of companies or organizations don’t have the resources for an in-house designer, and even if they do, their list of priorities probably doesn’t include your Instagram campaign.
+Lots of companies or organisations don’t have the resources for an in-house designer, and even if they do, their list of priorities probably doesn’t include your Instagram campaign.
 Fake it instead.
 Through simple, free online-based programs, you too can create gorgeous graphics in the sizes you’ll want for Facebook, Twitter, Instagram, and more.
 Even a photo with a basic text overlay can look professional and engaging.
 Try Canva—you’ll thank me later.

 10. And finally, set a routine